inspec/inspec/docs-chef-io/content/inspec/resources/aws_sns_subscription.md

       its('endpoint') { should cmp '+16105551234' }
       # If protocol is 'email' or 'email-json', endpoint should be an email address
       its('endpoint') { should cmp 'myemail@example.com' }
-      # If protocal is 'http', endpoint should be a URL beginning with 'https://'
+      # If protocol is 'http', endpoint should be a URL beginning with 'https://'
       its('endpoint') { should cmp 'https://www.exampleurl.com' }
       # If the protocol is 'lambda', its endpoint should be the ARN of a AWS Lambda function
       its('endpoint') { should cmp 'rn:aws:lambda:us-east-1:account-id:function:myfunction' }